tangrams/react-webpack-tangram-boilerplate/README.md

 # Webpack / Babel / React / Tangram boilerplate

 This is a minimal boilerplate for using [Tangram](https://github.com/tangrams/tangram) in a bundled JavaScript application with Webpack.
 Webpack is very commonly used with Babel and React, and this boilerplate also includes these.
+(Compare: https://github.com/tangrams/webpack-tangram-boilerplate)

 To try this out, clone this repository to your local environment, then run: